open/close all folders

 - Cultured Warrior: In contrast to Albedo who is just Wicked Cultured.

-- Expy: He has the same weapons and similar attacks to Billy Lee Black from Xenogears, which may also be where his religiously-themed clothing and Angelic Requiem attacks come from.
+- Expy: He has the same weapons, similar attacks, similar Badass Longcoat, and same baby face as Billy Lee Black from Xenogears, which may also be where his religiously-themed clothing and Angelic Requiem attacks come from.
 His personality and role, however, is closer to Bart Fatima.

 - The Gunslinger: Jr. is the perfect example of when this trope is used outside of Westerns and it works.